Given a mathematical function of a single variable, you can

 Let x(i) denote the list of points in the current simplex, i = 1,...,n+1.

 Order the points in the simplex from lowest function value f(x(1)) to highest f(x(n+1)).
 At each step in the iteration, the algorithm discards the current worst point x(n+1), and accepts another point into the simplex.
-[Or, in the case of step 7 below, it changes all n points with values above f(x(1))].
+[Or, in the case of step 7 below, it changes all n points with values larger than f(x(1))].

 Generate the reflected point